codemascot/boilerplate/README.md

 # TheDramatist Boilerplate

-This tool is based on top of [`brightnucleus/boilerplate`](https://github.com/brightnucleus/boilerplate) and the [`inpsyde/boilerplate`](https://github.com/inpsyde/boilerplate) package by [Inpsyde](https://inpsyde.com/).
+This is a boilerplate for WordPress with modern PHP development approach.
 It's goal is to simplify and speed up the process of creating new packages for the daily WordPress work.
-It's focused on creating composer packages of type `wordpress-plugin`, `wordpress-theme`, `library` and `project` with the default directory structure and meta files (`phpunit.xml.dist`, `composer.json` and so on) but without any code.
-The created structure follows the Inpsyde Codex.
+It's focused on creating composer packages of type `wordpress-plugin`, `wordpress-theme`, `library` and `project` with the default directory structure and meta files (`phpunit.xml.dist`, `composer.json` and so on) with the minimal amount of code needed for basic structure.

 ## Usage